mnot/I-D/http-proxy-problem/draft.md

 encryption, then workarounds for encryption, and so forth.

 Left unchecked, this escalation can erode the value of the Web itself.
-Therefore, {{principles}} proposes straw-man principals to base further discussion upon.
+Therefore, {{questions}} proposes several questions to focus further discussion.

-Finally, {{further}} proposes some areas of technical investigation that might yield solutions (or at least mitigations) for some of these problems.

 Note that this document is explicitly about "proxies" in the sense that HTTP defines them.
 Intermediaries that are interposed by the server (e.g., gateways